Top

 We are committed to research that enhances understanding of the needs of vulnerable individuals and groups within our society, supports the development of effective responses at individual, family and/or community levels, and promotes empowerment, rights, and social justice.
 Members of the Social Work Subject group are involved in research addressing the following areas:

-• Health, well-being and inclusion across the life course
+• Health, well-being, outcomes and safeguarding across the life course

 • Service user and care involvement in social work education and research